Jun 08, 2021 School Ventilation: A Vital Tool to Reduce COVID-19 Spread

 “Improved ventilation may give children and school staff healthier indoor air quality for decades in the future, providing a healthier environment for non-pandemic times and potentially reducing risks in future infectious disease outbreaks.”

 Researchers note that federal funding (through the American Rescue Plan) is available to reduce risks related to COVID-19 in kindergarten through 12th-grade school systems.
+All told, the federal government has allocated $190 billion in pandemic relief aid to help schools recover — more than four times the amount the U.S. Education Department spends on K-12 schools in a typical year.

 “As administrators consider how they may use these funds to address their schools’ needs, we maintain that healthy air should be a priority in schools to (1) increase safety during the COVID-19 pandemic and potential future respiratory disease outbreaks and (2) improve student learning.
 Investments in healthy indoor air for K-12 schools are crucial for the health of the nation.”